 Think about it.
 The future Presidents, the future lobbyists in Washington, the future heads of major branches of government, all of their information is getting scraped as we speak.

 Are we so blissfully optimistic and trusting as a society that we don’t think that one person with the right technological prowess may use this in a malicious way in the future?

-But for the love of God, look at what data scrapers have access too.
+But just look at what data scrapers have access to.
 Look at how easy it would be to put two and two together to tie a user ID to an individual.
 Or hell, just offer some money under the radar to get that information.

 Cambridge Analytica isn’t anything “new”.
 This privacy breach is not revolutionary.
 It happens all the time.
-Hell, it feels like just yesterday Equifax had their massive data breach, eradicating any faith left in the traditional credit system.
+It feels like just yesterday Equifax had their massive data breach, eradicating any faith left in the traditional credit system.

 Be careful what you put online.
 It could come back to bite you.
 More than likely, it’s going to come back to bite us all.

 The data breach and privacy intrusions that happen by these types of companies is something that I’m positive will be causing a problem in the future.